-Resources and Victims' Assistance Available to Students and Employees legal assistance, visa and Immigration assistance and other services for victims with Miami and in the community.
+Resources and Victims' Assistance Available to Students and Employees

+Miami has developed a Title IX Protocol for Students and a Title IX Protocol for Employees.
+These documents provide information about existing counseling, health, mental health, victim advocacy, legal assistance, visa and Immigration assistance and other services for victims with Miami and in the community.
 The Title IX Protocol for Students is available in English, Spanish and Chinese.